-In using derivatives to manage market risk (particularly for FX and interest rates), The Company accepts exposure to liquidity risk arising from posting of initial and variation margins to clearing houses and investment bank counterparties.
+In using derivatives to manage market risk (particularly for FX and interest rates), the Company accepts exposure to liquidity risk arising from posting of initial and variation margins to clearing houses and investment bank counterparties.
 These liquidity requirements are modelled under low probability, extreme stress events with liquid assets being held in our asset portfolio to meet these requirements in line with the Group Liquidity Risk Policy.

 A limited level of contingent liquidity risk is an accepted element of writing contracts of insurance.
-However, The Company seeks to maintain sufficient liquid assets and standby facilities to meet a prudent estimate of the cash outflows that may arise from contingent events.
+However, the Company seeks to maintain sufficient liquid assets and standby facilities to meet a prudent estimate of the cash outflows that may arise from contingent events.
 The level of required liquidity to be maintained by insurance funds is identified using techniques including cash flow analysis for ranges of extreme scenarios and stress tests for shock events.
+The Company uses pandemic stop loss reinsurance, and access to internal credit facilities, to support management of contingent liquidity risk.